 A type of worm that spreads on vulnerable Bluetooth networks.

-F-Secure Mobile Anti-Virus for Symbian Series 60 will detect Cabir and will delete the worm components.
+F-Secure Mobile Security for Symbian Series 60 will detect Cabir and will delete the worm components.
 After deleting the worm's files you can delete this directory:

 Our F-Cabir Utility program can be used to disinfect the phone.
 The program is available for direct download to the phone:

 1. Open web browser on the phone2.
 Go to http://mobile.f-secure.com/disinfection/index.html3.
 Select link "F-Cabir"4.
 Download the file and select open after download5.
 Install the F-Cabir tool6.
 Go to applications menu and start F-Cabir7.
 Select scan and answer yes when tool asks do you want to disinfect

 F-Cabir can also be downloaded from our website:

 Alternatively, you can disinfect the system manually by installing a file manager application and manually deleting these files:

 Bluetooth-Worm:SymbOS/Cabir identifies a large family of Bluetooth-worms that runs on Symbian mobile phones that support the Series 60 platform.